pimbrouwers/Donald/README.md

 ## Key Features

-Donald is a well-tested library, with pleasant ergonomics that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) safer and *a lot more* succinct.
+Donald is a well-tested library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) safer and *a lot more* succinct.
 It is an entirely generic abstraction, and will work with all ADO.NET implementations.

-The library includes multiple computation expressions responsible for [building `IDbCommand` instances](#command-builder), executed using the `Db` module and two [result-based expressions](#execute-statements-within-an-explicit-transaction) for helping with dependent commands (avoiding the dreaded "Pyramid of Doom").

-Two sets of type [extensions](#reading-values) for `IDataReader` are included to make manual object mapping a lot easier.

 > If you came looking for an ORM (object-relational mapper), this is not the library for you.
 And may the force be with you.

 ## Design Goals

 - Support all ADO implementations.
-- Provide a [natural DSL](#quick-start) for interacting with databases.
+- Provide a succinct API for interacting with databases.
 - Enable asynchronuos workflows.
 - Provide explicit error flow control.
 - Make object mapping easier.
+- Improve data access performance.

 ## Getting Started